By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 | Eco profile | Varies | Moderate | Good (TENCEL) |

-For comprehensive material comparison including bamboo, see our microfiber vs cotton vs bamboo guide.
+For full material comparison including bamboo, see our microfiber vs cotton vs bamboo guide.
 For more on cooling performance specifically, our best cooling sheets comparison covers all major fabric types.

 Ready to Upgrade?